dis-orientation/msu/_posts/2013-11-19-MSU-BoTs-Spend-Lavishly.md

 - money
 ---

-### MSU Board of Trustees with seemingly limitless allowance
+### MSU Board of Trustees have seemingly limitless allowance

 There was a [recent article](http://www.wxyz.com/dpp/news/local_news/investigations/while-tuition-rises-some-michigan-state-university-officials-spend-lavishly-with-university-money) from a local news channel that reports some of the lavish spending of our very own Board of Trustees.